TRocky21/excel-addins/README.txt

 CopyPaste:
 	If one region is selected, copies the row of cells immediately above and pastes them into selection.
 	If multiple regions are selected, copies the first selected region and pastes it into subsequent regions.

+CountErrors:
+	Loop through each sheet and display count of errors in active workbook.

 CreateTable:
 	If current selection does not intersect with another table, creates a table.